Presenting and speaking in public can be hard for even the most experienced presenters.

 Is it to make a difference and be recognized for the impact?

-Is it to elevate your standing amongst your peers, superiors, colleagues?
+Is it to elevate your standing among your peers, superiors, colleagues?

 Is it to develop your leadership skills?